0HuanyuLi0/tic-tac-toe/README.md

 - Responsive layout
 - Customized board size
 - Changeable players name
-- Remember scores and settings by using `LocalStorage`
+- Remember scores, names, and settings by using `LocalStorage`
 - Day or Night modes
 - Turn on/off AI opponent